The 5 Secrets to Teaching Great Writing

 - DON’T go for the quick fix.
 Build the change into everything you do.

-- Collaborate with colleagues to extend consistency beyond a single year.
+- Collaborate with your colleagues to extend consistency beyond a single year.

-There you have it.
-The 5 underlying principles (secrets) of the Seven Steps!
+There you have it: The 5 underlying principles (Five Secrets) of the Seven Steps!